 Accounting provides a foundation for general business administration careers with a focus on developing and communicating financial information to support decision-making.
 Career options include public, industrial, governmental, not-for-profit and institutional accounting.

 Management Information Systems prepares students to design, implement, and manage business information systems.
 This major provides background in programming language, software for mainframe and microcomputers, database systems and systems analysis and design.

-NOTE: Courses taken for the Business Administration Core, the (Business) Economics major, the Finance major, the General Business Option, the Human Resources Management Option, the Operations Management Option, and the Marketing major can not be counted towards more of the following majors or options:
+NOTE: Courses taken for the Business Administration Core, Finance, General Business Option, Human Resources Management Option, Operations Management Option, and Marketing majors can not be counted towards more of the following majors or options:

 Finance prepares students for financial management careers in business, banking, insurance and securities industries - the very heart of business enterprise.
 Financial professionals work within businesses, with financial institutions and securities markets to meet the needs of business, investors, and consumers.

-International Business (NEW for Fall 2015) is for students with career objectives in the management of global business organizations.
+International Business is for students with career objectives in the management of global business organizations.
 The major concentrates on the global theories and principles of international economics, management, finance, human resource management and marketing.
 It focuses on the roles of multinational enterprises in both the host country as well as the world economy.

 General Business Option: Students interested in learning the basic theory and principles of management that are crucial to effective organizational performance and communication across business disciplines should consider the General Business option.
 The student has the opportunity to study management as applied to specific areas, including marketing, finance, operations management and management information systems.